prestonlab/fat/README.md

 FAT
 ===

 Functional analysis toolbox: scripts for analysis of fMRI data.
 See the [Wiki](https://github.com/prestonlab/fat/wiki) for detailed documentation.
+If you want to use the toolbox for preprocessing fMRI data, the [Preprocessing Tutorial](https://github.com/prestonlab/fat/wiki/Tutorial) is a good place to start.

 ## Setting up your environment